MANOJPATRA1991/Data-Structures-and-Algorithms-in-Python/Deque/README.md

 3. `addRear(item)` adds a new item to the rear of the deque.
 It needs the item and returns nothing.
 4. `removeFront()` removes the front item from the deque.
 It needs no parameters and returns the item.
 The deque is modified.
 5. `removeRear()` removes the rear item from the deque.
 It needs no parameters and returns the item.
 The deque is modified.
-6. `isEmpty()` tests to see whether the deque is empty.
+6. `is_empty()` tests to see whether the deque is empty.
 It needs no parameters and returns a boolean value.
 7. `size()` returns the number of items in the deque.
 It needs no parameters and returns an integer.